jimmoffitt/rbComplianceAPI/README.md

     _Note that if only an end-time is specified, and error will occur._

 Currently, Compliance API output can be written to a 'outbox' directory.
 This directory can be specified in the client configuration file or via the command-line.

 ###Getting started

-Have access to Compliance API.
+First you should have access to the Gnip Compliance API.
 This can be tested with a simple cURL command:

 ```
    curl -v --compressed -u<USER_NAME> \